NetApp/FSx-ONTAP-monitoring/FSx_Alerting/Auto-Add-CloudWatch-Alarms/README.md

     - `defaultCPUThreshold` - This will define a default CPU utilization threshold.
 You can override the default by having a specific tag associated with the file system (see below for more information).
     - `defaultSSDThreshold` - This will define a default SSD (aggregate) utilization threshold.
 You can override the default by having a specific tag associated with the file system (see below for more information).
     - `defaultVolumeThreshold` - This will define the default Volume utilization threshold.
 You can override the default by having a specific tag associated with the volume (see below for more information).
+    - `defaultVolumeFilesThreshold` - This will define the default Volume files (inodes) utilization threshold.
+You can override the default by having a specific tag associated with the volume (see below for more information).
     - `checkInterval` - This is the interval in minutes that the program will run.
     - `alarmPrefixString` - This defines the string that will be prepended to every CloudWatch alarm name that the program creates.
 Having a known prefix is how it knows it is the one maintaining the alarm.
     - `regions` - This is a comma separated list of AWS region names (e.g. us-east-1) that the program will act on.
 If not specified, the program will scan on all regions that support an FSx for ONTAP file system.
 Note that no checking is performed to ensure that the regions you provide are valid.
 6. Click `Next`.
 There aren't any recommended changes to make to any of the proceeding pages, so just click `Next` again.
 7. On the final page, check the box that says `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` and then click `Submit`.

-If you prefer, you can run this Python program on any UNIX based computer that has Python installed.
+If you prefer, you can run this as a stand alone Python program.
 See the "Running on a computer" section below for more information.

 ### Configuring the program
 If you use the CloudFormation template to deploy the program, it will create the appropriate environment variables for you.